tano-systems/meta-tanowrt/docs/build-kas.rst

 Targets with Extra (Commercial) Features
 ----------------------------------------

-TanoWrt has target YML files that are only available to commercial users.
+TanoWrt has target YML-files that are only available to commercial users.
 These files are located in the ``kas/targets/extras`` subfolder relative to the root of the ``meta-tanowrt`` layer.
 Available commercial-only target files listed in the table below.